 This act is part of our subconscious, and something you will experience the rest of your life however, at what point does it become unhealthy to ignore the feelings or actions you are trying to justify, and realize they need no justification at all?

 As women we are innately caregivers.
-So much so that during the 1950s a condition known as the housewife’s syndrome became50s housewife a diagnosis.
+So much so that during the 1950s a condition known as the housewife’s syndrome became a diagnosis.
 Women were engrained to believe all they wanted in life was the white picket fence, four kids and a husband that walked through the door saying, “Honey, I’m home!”
 It wasn’t until laundry and vacuuming was no longer satisfying did women begin to question what it was they really wanted, and if it was okay to not feel guilty for wanting something other than just being a caregiver.

 Yet here we are, 65 years later, and women are still experiencing some degree of the housewife’s syndrome, just at different levels.